 The story follows Nick Carraway, a war veteran hoping to get into the bonds business after moving to New York.
 There, he meets his beautiful cousin, Daisy Buchanan, as well as his eccentric reclusive neighbour, Jay Gatsby.
 Nick takes an instant dislike to Daisy’s brash and loud husband, Tom, and a keen shine to famous golf player Jordan Baker.
 As all their lives become hopelessly entwined, Nick starts to realise the past that Gatsby and Daisy share as well as the possible dangers in their future.
 The Jazz Age throws them together as well as pulls them apart and eventually ends their relationship in tragedy.

 The Great Gatsby is widely regarded as one of the greatest books ever written and for good reason too.

-- The start of the story is slow-burning.
+The start of The Great Gatsby is slow-burning.
 It takes a while for the book to reveal the main plot, as well as the major motivation behind each character’s actions.
 When the novel does begin to pick up towards the middle and end, the action comes quickly and suddenly and leaves the reader reeling from the shock of what happens.